-19. An employer shall provide a dressing-room adequately lighted and ventilated with suitable floor covering and floor space to be sufficiently roomy to accommodation and lounge or settee and steel or vermin-proof lockers; adjacent thereto wash basing with hot and cold water and toilets for staff use.
+19. An employer shall provide a dressing-room adequately lighted and ventilated with suitable floor covering and floor space to be sufficiently roomy to accommodate all employees likely to use it at the one time; sufficient seating accommodation and lounge or settee and steel or vermin-proof lockers; adjacent thereto wash basins with hot and cold water and toilets for staff use.
 The provisions of this clause shall not apply to wine saloons.